Saturday morning I went down to the dock to sit in the sun, soak up some Vitamin D and do some thinking about what’s happening next in my life.

 As I was panicking, drying it off, and trying to find out if I’d killed it, I heard a blow.
 A gray whale surfaced right beside the neighbor’s dock, in about 20 feet of water.

 I shoved the phone in my pocket and scrambled up the stairs, calling to Tom to bring the camera.
-(I’m slowed down at the moment by an injured Achilles tendon.)
 He didn’t hear me, so I ended up running all the way up three flights of stairs.

 By the time I got back the whale had passed, heading south, looking for shrimp along the sandy bottom.
 I thought I’d missed my chance at pictures, as every gray I’ve ever seen here has followed the shoreline down our west edge of the harbor to the end and then around to the east edge and back north again.

-You can see a whale’s wake when they’re under water.
+You can see a whale’s wake when it’s under water.
 I tried to take a picture of it, but my little camera wasn’t really up to the task.

 As she began to surface right between me and Nameless I set myself to take a shot of the blow.
 Sigh, I’m no Jill Hein.
 My friend Jill regularly takes fabulous shots of whales.
 I didn’t have the settings right, so all I got was the last few drops on their way back down, also forgot to zoom.